 Rates notice: how to read it

-There are a lot of details featured on your rates notice, a portion of which is set by the Victorian Government.
-Take a look at the example notice to learn about the main elements and better interpret your own notice.
+Your rates notice includes many details (a portion of which is set by the Victorian Government).
+Look at the example to learn about the main elements and to better interpret your own notice.

 Example rates notice

-Your total rates due are typically made up of 3 main fee types
+Your total rates due are made up of 3 main types:

 - general rates